Why Are My Orchid Leaves Turning Yellow? Reasons & Fix

 The orchids incorporate almost 28,000 species dispersed in about 763 genera.
 Each species of orchid grow attractive and colorful flowers with a pleasant fragrance.

-Yellow Orchid Leaves -In Short: Overwatering, light exposure, and Change of place are the common reasons for yellowing leaves.
+Orchid Leaves Turning Yellow -In Short: Overwatering, light exposure, and Change of place are the common reasons for yellowing leaves.

 If your orchid plant is near dying: Avoid trimming or pulling off the yellow leaves from your orchid plants.
 Check for root rot, remove mushy roots, and repot your plant to a sterile planter with a fresh potting mix.
 Make changes to your watering schedule to keep the soil moist enough but not soggy.